 The largest considerations for trip cost are whether or not you are using a professional outfitter and the duration of the trip.
-Most people do a Lee’s to Diamond trip in between 16-21 days.
+Most people do a Lee’s Ferry to Diamond trip in between 16-21 days.
 A twenty-one-day trip will have higher expenses for food/beverages as well as gear rentals.
 For most groups that don’t have a ton of canyon-ready boating gear, professional outfitters are used for both boat/gear rentals and food.

 Let’s do an example trip cost for a 16-day trip broken down by expense category:

 From the NPS:

 – $20 entrance fee per participant (16 years and older)

 – $90 river permit cost per participant • for participants added after a river permit has been issued an additional $100 late charge per participant

 Average per person NPS cost: $110 per person

 Professional River Outfitters, a great Outfitter based out of Flagstaff, posted a sample trip itinerary with costs on their website.
 The sample itinerary included rentals for gear and food.
 This is assuming that you are bringing very little to the trip outside of PFDs, personal drybags/drysuits, and sleeping equipment.
 The cost breakdown can be found here.
 Note that most high-quality outfitters on the GC have similar price-points, which is why I am using PRO as a general example.
 If you are lucky enough to run multiple canyon trips, some outfitters will offer discounts to return customers.